|

 Forever

-On Friday, February 24, 2006, Kip's wife and supporter of 47
+On Friday, February 24, 2006, Kip's wife

-years, Judy, passed away to be with the only man she ever
+and supporter of 47 years, Judy, passed away to be with the only man

-two wonderful people apart.
+keep these two wonderful people apart.

 |

-You can donate to OUCH via PayPal using the
+OUCH via PayPal using the button below

 |